CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 - Created **menuItems UIs** so that the same code in every UI would not be written multiple times.
 Instead they extends those menuItems.
 - Deleted the **CreateUser.fxml** and instead added functionality so that only one FXML is needed for both **LoginController** and **CreateUserController**.
 - Added **README** files in core, rest and ui to briefly explain their functionality.
-- Added **spring-boot** this is used for the rest API.
+-
-- # TODO write about asciidoctor
+- # TODO write about asciidoctor and spring-boot

 ## Status of the project